 The exoscope has been introduced as an alternative to microscopes or endoscopes.
-We used a 3D, HD exoscope (3D Vitom®, Karl Storz, Tuttlingen, Germany) in two patients undergoing two-level ACDF for cervical myelo-radiculopathy.
-METHODS:
+Barbagallo et al. used a 3D, HD exoscope (3D Vitom®, Karl Storz, Tuttlingen, Germany) in two patients undergoing two-level ACDF for cervical myelo-radiculopathy.

 The exoscope was used during soft-tissue dissection, discectomy, osteophytectomy and cage insertion.
 Microsurgical drilling of posterior osteophytes, which usually requires adequate magnification and proper microscope angulation, was also performed with the exoscope.